 So, what does the data tell us?
 It shows that all is not well in the state of the atmosphere!
 In order to prevent further warming, the carbon dioxide levels must not grow any further.
 On the growth curve, this corresponds the curve having to settle down to 0 ppm/y.
 There is absolutely no hint in the data that this is happening.
 On the contrary, the rate of growth is itself growing, having now reached about 2.4 ppm/y the highest growth rate ever seen in modern times.
 This is not just a "business as usual" scenario, it is worse than that, we're actually moving backward, becoming more and more unsustainable with every year.
 This shows unequivocally that the efforts undertaken so-far to limit green house gases such as carbon dioxide are woefully inadequate.

 Unfortunately, the carbon dioxide data has been subject to some misleading interpretations, due to poor statistical reasoning.
 For example in the Nature Communications paper [Keenan et al, 2016] entitled "Recent pause in the growth rate of atmospheric CO2 due to enhanced terrestrial carbon uptake", the authors identify "a pause in the growth rate of atmospheric CO2", lasting from 2002 to (at least) 2014.
 They also identify a "point of structural change" in the growth rate in 2002.
-In fact it is highly unlikely that any such pause or point of structural change actually exists (on the growth rate figure above, the decadal average growth rate was 1.93±0.01 ppm/y at the start of 2002 and 2.40±0.11 ppm/y at the end of 2014 (mean ± 2 std dev), so the growth rate has indeed grown).
+In fact it is highly unlikely that any such pause or point of structural change actually exists.
+On the growth rate figure above, the decadal average growth rate was 1.93±0.01 ppm/y at the start of 2002 and 2.37±0.08 ppm/y at the end of 2014 (mean ± 2 std dev), so the growth rate has indeed grown.
+In fact, the growth rate of the growth rate (also called the acceleration) within the start of 2002 to end of 2014 interval is 0.034±0.006 ppm/y2, entirely consistent with the entire 59 year average of 0.029 ppm/y2.
 Publishing such flippant ideas should be avoided, as they create confusion where there should be clarity.
+It would be prudent of the authors to retract their paper (or explain why it is a valuable contribution when it doesn't agree with observations).